ChenFindling/tragic-algebra-analyzer/README.md

   and REITs, zeroes net cash, withholds the verdict and routes to the Financials Checker, which prices them on tangible book or FFO — the toolkit's own design, labelled as such.
   Exchanges and the remaining financial structures are priced by no page yet.
-* **Complex structures.** Umbrella-partnership C-corps are measured in full and their per-share valuation is refused with the reason stated, until the count basis can be priced honestly.
+* **Complex structures.** Umbrella-partnership C-corps are priced on the as-exchanged basis — filed consolidated net income over the full Class A + Class B count — with two named limits stated on the page and never adjusted for: the Tax Receivable Agreement (a real liability transferring value to pre-IPO holders outside the arithmetic) and the NCI tax-status difference (the noncontrolling slice of LLC income is pre-tax at the member level).
+Both flatter the figures; the page says so.
+A filer whose consolidated legs cannot be read and verified is still refused with the reason stated.
 * **Bundled line items.** Burry reads the 10-K footnotes by hand because filers combine line items — the buyback line often carries RSU withholding tax.
 Because Ω = C + V, that particular error cancels here under Burry's tax treatment assumption (V is overstated by